 In developing an effective access control policy, it’s important to understand the differences between PAM and PUM (privileged user management).
 While PAM focuses on controlling and securing access to critical systems and data, PUM centers around managing the users themselves — their identities, roles, and behaviors.
 Addressing both PAM and PUM within your policy can help create a more comprehensive and secure access environment.

-Syteca PAM can help you secure and enhance privileged access management in your organization, allowing you to:
+Syteca PAM can help you secure administrators’ accounts and enhance access management processes in your organization, allowing you to:

-- Gain full visibility over all users in your infrastructure and control their access rights
+- Gain full visibility over all user accounts in your infrastructure and control their access rights

 - Secure user accounts with the help of two-factor authentication (2FA)